ridgetinez/18s2-2521-labnotes/lab03advice.md

 - COLOUR-FY your printf statements (help your eyes when testing!): [Link](https://github.com/johnsonshi/cs2521_18s2/blob/master/wk3/ext/colours.c)
 - Your COMP2521 lecture notes are a godsend!
 Reviewing [the latest sorting lecture notes](https://www.cse.unsw.edu.au/~cs2521/18s2/lecs/week03_04_sorting/notes.html) will be invaluable for gaining the algorithm analysis skills needed for the later weeks.

-## What's the difference between Singly vs. Doubly linked lists?
+## Fixing IntListInsertInOrder & comparing to Doubly Linked Lists

 Let's consider the question that we went around asking to poor, unsuspecting souls who just wanted their lab marked off.
 The implementation of ```IntListInsertInOrder``` (the same procedure you had to implement for lab01) has a logical error.
 Given the input list ```[1,3,4]``` and the value to insert ```2```, it produces the list ```[1,3,2,4]```.
 How can the procedure be fixed?